googlearchive/dev-video-search/README.md

 ### Why didn't you use Firebase?

-Cloudant has Lucene search built in, and is based on CouchDB, which is easy to use from Node apps.
+Cloudant has Lucene search built in, and is based on CouchDB, which is easy to use from Node.

 Firebase can now be used with Elasticsearch, but at the start of the project required extra installation.